johanfalk/MuchAboutNothing/UserService/README.md

 * Configure environment for development, production etc.
 * Implement server access.
 * Filter the user data returned when e.g, authorizing.
-* Globally validate access token for all routes except for `/authorize` and `/login`.
+* Implement a lifetime on access tokens.